Money market fund: Enhanced cash funds

-In general, the NAV will stay close to $1, but is expected to fluctuate above and below, and will break the buck more often.
-Different managers place different emphases on risk versus return in enhanced cash – some consider preservation of principal as paramount, and thus take few risks, while others see these as more bond-like, and an opportunity to increase yield without necessarily preserving principal.
-These are typically available only to institutional investors, not retail investors.
+In general, the NAV will stay close to $1 but is expected to fluctuate above and below and will break the buck more often.
+Different managers place different emphases on risk versus return in enhanced cash—some consider preservation of principal as paramount, and thus take few risks, while others see these as more bond-like and an opportunity to increase yield without necessarily preserving principal.
+These are typically available only to institutional investors.

-The purpose of enhanced cash funds is not to replace money markets, but to fit in the continuum between cash and bonds – to provide a higher yielding investment for more permanent cash.
+The purpose of enhanced cash funds is not to replace money markets but to fit in the continuum between cash and bonds—to provide a higher-yielding investment for more permanent cash.
 That is, within one's asset allocation, one has a continuum between cash and long-term investments: